jkim333/T1A3-Terminal-Application/README.md

 The target audience of this application could be a range of people including teachers, adults, kids, senior citizens and anyone that wants to have fun and test and improve their knowledge.
 The application comes with the flexibility for the user to choose the level of difficulty, the quiz category, and the number of questions.
 Therefore, this application will target a wide range of audience.

-In order to provide accessbility to users who don't understand Ruby programming, the application scripts will be converted to an executable file.
-Users can simply double click the executable file to launch the application.
 When the game is launched, the user will be prompted to choose the nickname.
 After this, the user will be prompted with the following questions: the number of questions they would like to answer, category (e.g. general knowledge, sports), and the level of difficulty.
 With these answers, the application will provide questions tailored to the user's preferences.
 After the user completes all questions, the application will present the score to show how well the user performed the quiz.
 Lastly, the user will have an opportunity to review their answers and compare their answers to the correct answers.

 <br>